 We ate dinner in the Pueblo fusion restaurant at the Cultural Center.
 Their Tewa Taco was fantastic and this buffalo stew was to die for.

 I should mention that both Santa Fe and Albuquerque are a foodie's paradise.
 We had amazing food everywhere we went.
 And pretty much everything had green and/or red chile served with it or on it.
+(If you get both, which we did, that's Christmas style!)
 Even McDonald's had New Mexican items on the menu.
 We didn't eat there since we do everything we can to avoid chain restaurants when traveling, but I had to get a photo of the sign.